 The pink dolphin, or river dolphin is a species that lives exclusively in rivers, lagoons and freshwater pipes of the Amazon basin.
 It can be found in shallow waters during the flood season, when its habitat is filled with trees and plants that are part of the forest floor, creating an interesting obstacle course through which the dolphin must move when going in look for its prey.
 For this reason the pink dolphin is more flexible and slow than the dolphins of the ocean.

 The pink dolphin feeds mainly on fish and can occasionally eat mollusks and crustaceans.
-This species seems to prefer to prey on solitary fish than schools.
+This species seems to prefer to prey on solitary fish than shoals.

 It is believed that the pink dolphin can live close to 30 years, but the data about its life period are still little known.
 There are no known records of predators for this species, however in the Amazonian region there are some legends that can endanger their lives.

-It is believed that this animal, on full moon nights, embarrasses any woman who enters the river while in her fertile period.
+It is believed that this animal, on full moon nights, gets any woman pregnant that enters the river while in her fertile period.

 Another legend says that on full moon nights when there are parties, the dolphin transforms into a man and goes to parties to seduce the women of the region, all dressed in white and wearing a straw hat to hide the blowhole.
 And it is believed that any woman who walks by the river in a canoe at the time of her menstruation, will one day receive a visit from the dolphin that will get her pregnant.

 Because of these legends pink dolphins have been credited with the paternity of all the children without a father in the region and it is said that in some cases there are children registered in the notaries as children of the dolphin.
-For this reason the men of the region in many cases try to end the life of these animals because they do not want them to embarrass their women.
+For this reason the men of the region in many cases try to end the life of these animals because they do not want them to get their women pregnant.

 It is estimated that there are around 1320 species: 165 of mammals, 493 of birds, 96 of amphibians, 91 of reptiles and 475 of fish.